PwBwolf/my-portfolio-site/README.md

 ## Tech being used on this site

-Amazon web services Ec2
+1. Amazon web services Ec2
-NGINX for a reverse proxy and caching
+2. NGINX for a reverse proxy and caching
-Angular 2 for client side code
+3. Angular 2 for client side code
-Node.js for Server
+4. Node.js with Express for Server
-Express

 Email: pwborodich@gmail.com for questions